10 Foolproof Snack Combos

 Breakfast, lunch, and dinner tend to get the most of our meal-planning attention, but snacks are truly the unsung heroes of the kitchen.
 They can power you through road trips and tough workouts, and pick you up from the dreaded late-afternoon slump.
 They can also help you stay on track and in your PersonalPoints™ Budget.
 (Getting too hungry between meals could lead you to overeat or make food choices you hadn’t planned for—or both.)

 That said, there’s an art—and a science—to building the perfect snack.
 “I like to make sure my snacks contain fresh produce, protein, and healthy fat,” says Leslie Fink, MS, RD, nutritionist and recipe editor at WW.
-In particular, research shows the combination of protein and fiber is especially impactful to help you feel fuller, longer.
+In particular, research shows the combination of protein and fibre is especially impactful to help you feel fuller, longer.
 The other secret to successful snacking?
 Plan ahead.
 It’s important to have a snack game plan, so your choices aren’t driven by whatever grab-and-go food might be easily accessible, explains Angela Goscilo, MS, RD, CDN, nutrition manager at WW.

 Just us, or is your mouth watering too?
 Enough talking—onto the snacking!
 These 10 delicious combos require zero baking, broiling, or sautéing.
 Let’s dig in.